astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 * `annotations.summary`: The text for the alert that's sent via Alertmanager.
 * `annotations.description`: A human-readable description of what the alert does.

-By default, your Astronomer platform checks for all alerts defined in [the Prometheus configmap](https://github.com/astronomer/astronomer/blob/master/charts/prometheus/templates/prometheus-alerts-configmap.yaml).
+By default, Astronomer checks for all alerts defined in [the Prometheus configmap](https://github.com/astronomer/astronomer/blob/master/charts/prometheus/templates/prometheus-alerts-configmap.yaml).

 ## Subscribe to Built-in Alerts